HolyBlackCat/quasi-msys2/README.md

 There's a tiny script to install a shortcut.
 Right now there are no different shortcuts for different MSYS2 environments.

-Use `make -f env/integration.mk`.
+Use `make -f env/integration.mk` to install.
 To undo, invoke it again with the `uninstall` flag.

 ### Using LD instead of LLD when compiling with the native Clang.